Kaye Webb: Career

 Webb's first job after she left school, aged 16, was as an office girl at The Times.
 In 1931, after her time in Belgium, she was employed as editor's secretary at Picturegoer, where she was "George the Answerman".
 At some point, she also worked for Mickey Mouse Weekly, where she was paid 2 pence per answer to reply to children's letters.
 She later worked for motor magazines Caravan World and Sports Car.
 She joined Picture Post as a secretary in 1938; and in 1941 became assistant editor of the magazine Lilliput.

 During the Second World War, Webb volunteered as "an ambulance driver, air-raid warden, canteen worker and member of the Fleet Street Women's Rifle Brigade".

 She remained at Lilliput until her marriage in 1948, after which she began working freelance, writing features for the News Chronicle and broadcasting on Woman's Hour, among other commissions.
 In 1955 she was invited by John Grigg, the owner, to edit the children's literary magazine The Young Elizabethan (afterwards retitled The Elizabethan).
 In 1961, she became editor of Puffin Books, remaining until 1979.
 In 1967 she founded the Puffin Club, which she ran until 1981 (also editing its magazine, Puffin Post).

 The publisher Andrew Franklin has described Webb as "the first publisher to turn children’s writers into stars".
 Nicholas Fisk wrote to her in 1979 that "it was the Kaye Webb 'fluence, permeating the whole field, that was so liberating and encouraging.
 Whatever the Scene is today, most probably you set it".
 She had almost complete autonomy over what Puffin published.
 She ensured that Puffin covers were eye-catching.
 She preferred publishing texts with complex and sophisticated writing, and emphasised "fantasy and pleasure".

-In 1959, she and Searle were invited by the United Nations High Commissioner for Refugees to visit refugee camps in Europe as part of the World Refugee Year of 1959; this resulted in a book, Refugees 1960: A Report in Words and Drawings.
+In 1959, she and her husband, Ronald Searle, were invited by the United Nations High Commissioner for Refugees to visit refugee camps in Europe as part of the World Refugee Year of 1959; this resulted in a book, Refugees 1960: A Report in Words and Drawings.

 Webb was a castaway on Desert Island Discs in 1993.